riben123/backgroundeffect/README.md

-# backgroundeffect
+# Background Effect
-Some cool background effects
+View some cool background effects that could be done with HTML, CSS and JS.